 1 cup sugar

 Combine water and sugar in a small saucepan over medium heat.
 Bring to a gentle boil, stirring frequently allowing the sugar to dissolve completely.
 This takes approximately five minutes depending on your heat source.
 Remove from the heat and allow to cool completely.
 Store bar syrup in an airtight glass container in the refrigerator until ready to use.
-This same recipe can be made with Splenda for a low carbohydrate alternative bar syrup.

 1/2 cup water